Why is this medication prescribed?

 Some side effects can be serious.
 If you experience any of these symptoms, stop taking deucravacitinib and call your doctor immediately or get emergency medical treatment:

-- swelling of face, eyelids, lips, mouth, tongue or throat; trouble breathing; throat or chest tightness; feeling faint
+- rash; hives; swelling of face, eyelids, lips, mouth, tongue or throat; trouble breathing; throat or chest tightness; or feeling faint

-- dark-colored urine; unexplained muscle pain, weakness or tiredness; fever or extreme fatigue
+- dark-colored urine; unexplained muscle pain, tenderness, or weakness; fever; or extreme tiredness

 Deucravacitinib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.